tgeles/docs/docs/git-guide/local.rst

      - deletes the specified local branch if it has been merged
    * - git branch -D *branch*
      - deletes the specified local branch regardless of its merge status
+   * - git remote -v
+     - lists current configured remotes for the fork
+   * - git remote add upstream git@github.com:*original_owner*/*original_repository*.git
+     - specifies a new remote upstream repository that will be synced with the fork
    * - git remote update --prune
      - updates list of remote branches on the local machine